GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 Multicast traffic, particularly interdomain multicast traffic, carries some congestion risks, as described in Section 4 of {{RFC8085}}.

-Application implementors and network operators that use DRIAD-capable AMT gateways are advised to take precautions including monitoring of application traffic behavior, traffic authentication at ingest, rate-limiting of multicast traffic, and the use of circuit-breaker techniques such as those described in Section 3.1.10 of {{RFC8085}} and similar protections at the network level, in order to ensure network health in the event of misconfiguration, poorly written applications that don't follow UDP congestion control principles, or deliberate attack.
+Application implementors and network operators that use AMT gateways are advised to take precautions including monitoring of application traffic behavior, traffic authentication at ingest, rate-limiting of multicast traffic, and the use of circuit-breaker techniques such as those described in Section 3.1.10 of {{RFC8085}} and similar protections at the network level, in order to ensure network health in the event of misconfiguration, poorly written applications that don't follow UDP congestion control principles, or deliberate attack.

+Section 4.1.4.2 of {{RFC7450}} and Section 6.1 of {{RFC7450}}
+provide some further considerations and advice about mitigating congestion risk.

 #Acknowledgements